 GitHub Configuration: CI/CD and Repository Maintenance

-This page explains how GitHub Actions, Dependabot, and pre-commit hooks keep this homelab repository secure, up to date, and easy to maintain.
+This page explains how GitHub Actions, Renovate, and Dependabot keep this homelab repository secure, up to date, and easy to maintain.

 GitHub Actions Workflows (.github/workflows/